Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Methodology

 We observed that some features of the SAE are triggered by a very large portion of the dataset.
 Moreover, these highly-activated features exhibit a significant degree of correlation, which is not relevant for discovering diverse concepts.
 To alleviate these issues, we introduced an activation rate sparsity mechanism in the training phase.
 We select a hyperparameter $\gamma$ that we consider as the targeted maximum activation rate for an individual feature.
 For a given batch of size $B$, we denote $\mathcal{I} = \llbracket 1,B \rrbracket$ and $T = \lfloor \gamma B \rfloor$.
 We define:

-where $z_i^j$ stands for the activation value of the $j$-th concept for input $\textbf{h}_i$.
+where $z_i^j$ stands for the activation value of the $j\text{-th}$ concept for input $\textbf{h}_i$.
 For each feature $j \in \llbracket 1,m \rrbracket$, $\mathcal{I}_j$ contains the indices of the top $T$ inputs that most strongly activate direction $j$.
-Features with non-zero activations on more than $T$ sentences of the batch are penalized with the following loss term:
+Features with non-zero activations in more than $T$ sentences of the batch are penalized with the following loss term:

 This incentivizes a more balanced distribution of retained information across dimensions of the hidden layer, while promoting features that are more discriminative across sentences.
-We enforce sparsity in the activation rates of the latent features via a penalty and not through zeroing out every exceeding activations to account for randomness in the distribution of the batch.
+We enforce sparsity in the activation rates of the learned directions via a penalty and not through zeroing out every exceeding activations to account for randomness in the distribution of the batch.
 The final training loss of $\verb|ClassifSAE|$ is then:

-\paragraph{Evaluation} We retain only the task-relevant features $\textbf{z}_{\text{class}}$ as the final concepts extracted by $\verb|ClassifSAE|$, and use them for the evaluation metrics described in Sections \ref{sec:existing_metrics} and \ref{sec:new_metrics}.
-To ensure a fair comparison with other methods, we zero out \mbox{all $z$} that are not in $\textbf{z}_{\text{class}}$ during evaluation.
-The dimensionality of $\textbf{z}_{\text{class}}$ is thus treated as a hyperparameter controlling the number of extracted concepts.
-Finally, we assign a label to each feature based on the most frequent class among the sentences that activate it.
+\paragraph{Evaluation} We retain only the task-relevant features $\textbf{z}_{\text{class}}$ as final concepts.
+They are evaluated using metrics from Sections \ref{sec:existing_metrics} and \ref{sec:new_metrics}.
+For fair comparison with other methods, we zero out \mbox{all $z$} not in $\textbf{z}_{\text{class}}$ during evaluation.
+The dimensionality of $\textbf{z}_{\text{class}}$ serves as a hyperparameter controlling the number of extracted concepts.
+Finally, each feature is assigned the class on which it exhibits the highest average activation.
 See Appendix~\ref{sec:feature_segmentation} for details.